njhazelh/Networking-Fundamentals-s2015/project5/README.md

 The DNS Server was implemented by Nick Jones.

 ### HTTP Server
+A simple HTTP Server was implemented using the BasicHTTPServer Python library.
+The server is given a port and origin server to run on.

 The HTTP Server was implemented by Michelle Suk.

 ### CDN